Subject of the Agreement

 Rights of Use

-The data provider assures that it holds the rights to use the data and grants a non-exclusive right to use the transferred digital data sets and documents for an unlimited period of time to the repository operator immediately upon transmission, in particular
+The data provider assures that he holds the rights to use the data and grants the repository operator a non-exclusive right to use the transferred digital data sets and documents for an unlimited period of time immediately upon transfer, in particular

-1. The right to systematically archive the data and to use it for the purpose of long-term digital preservation and publication,
+1. The right to systematically archive the data and to use them for the purposes of long-term digital preservation and publication,

-2. The right to migrate the data into technical successor systems,
+2. The right to migrate the data to successor technical systems,

-3. The right to make published data permanently available to the public for online-based viewing and downloading as part of the online services of the FDAT repository, taking into account the established embargo periods and the selected license for data reuse.
+3. The right to make published data permanently available to the public for online viewing and downloading as part of the online services of the FDAT repository, taking into account the established embargo periods and the selected licence for data re-use.

-The data provider also agrees that the descriptions (metadata) of the research data may be published under a Creative Commons CC0 license and passed on to other metadata harvesting repository systems.
-The data provider's copyrights will be preserved, allowing the data to be handed over to other institutions for archiving or publication.
+The data provider also agrees that the descriptions (metadata) of the research data may be published under a Creative Commons CC0 licence and shared with other metadata harvesting repositories.
+The data provider's copyrights will be retained, allowing the data to be transferred to other institutions for archiving or publication.

-By transferring data to FDAT, the data provider assures that the data and additional materials to be made available without special access authorization do not violate legal regulations, are free of third-party rights, and comply with relevant data protection regulations.
-In particular, personal data containing information on an individual level must be anonymized in such a way that individual identification is excluded (falsification).
-The data provider shall indemnify the operator from all claims of third parties, including all costs of legal defense and prosecution.
+By submitting data to FDAT, the data provider warrants that the data and ancillary materials to be made available without special access authorisation are not in breach of any law, are free from third party rights and comply with relevant data protection legislation.
+In particular, personal data containing information on an individual level must be anonymised in such a way that individual identification is excluded (falsification).
+The data provider indemnifies the operator from all claims of third parties, including all costs of legal defence and prosecution.

-The data provider is responsible for determining the completeness and integrity of their data.
+Data provider are responsible for determining the completeness and integrity of their data.

 Withdrawal of Data

-The withdrawal of already published data by the data provider is generally not intended.
-In justified exceptional cases (e.g., faulty files, legal issues), data can be withdrawn after consultation with the operator.
-However, some corresponding minimal metadata may continue to be publicly available and the DOI assigned to the data may continue to resolve to the FDAT repository with a reference to the withdrawal of the data.
+It is not the intention of the data provider to withdraw data that has already been published.
+In justified exceptional cases (e.g. faulty files, legal issues) data may be withdrawn after consultation with the operator.
+However, some minimal metadata may remain publicly available and the DOI assigned to the data may continue to be resolved to the FDAT repository with a reference to the withdrawal of the data.

 Accessibility and Restrictions